Samreay/Samreay/content/reviews/dao_magic/index.md

 ---
 title:  "A Review of Andries Louws' The Dao of Magic.
 A strange blend of pop references and ridiculously overpowered protagonists"
-short_title: "Andries Louws' The Dao of Magic"
 description: "Reincarnation/cultivation novel.
 If you just want to read an incredibly overpowered protagonist and don't mind them sounding like a teenager off /r/iamverysmart, go for it..."
-long_description: "I'm a big fan of progression and learning through hardship.
-Within an hour of arriving on a new plane, the MC was already the most powerful force around."
 date: 2021-11-24
 categories: [reviews]
 review: F